 In September 2019, Luke Jerram was approached by the production company 3D Produzioni in Milan about making an artwork inspired by Brunelleschi’s dome of Florence Cathedral (Duomo di Firenze).
-The artwork had to be at least 5m in height, fabricated quickly for a temporary presentation.
+The artwork had to be at least 5m in height and fabricated quickly for a temporary presentation.
 The design and making of the artwork is currently being filmed for the programme.

-Placed in the landscape, people can enter and contemplate the space.
+Placed in the landscape, people can enter the pavilion for contemplation.
+The artwork is being made from cedar wood and references stained glass with its dichroic panelled windows.
 The floor is mirrored which reflects the dome above.
 From inside, the effect should be spectacular.

-The artwork is 5m tall x 10m long x 3.2m wide.
+Weighing 2 tons the artwork is 5m tall x 10m long x 3.2m wide.